mattfenwick/clojarse-js/design.md

  - structure parsing

-   1. determine start, end of each hierarchical form and token (errors possible)
+   1. determine start, end of each hierarchical form and token

+     - errors possible:  first one will terminate parsing

    2. clean the tree